+Noto Note

-Note During a roll, there might be two versions of the clu_upgrade in the cluster - an older version used by members that have not yet rolled, and a newer version (if included in the update distribution or patch kit).
+During a roll, there might be two versions of the clu_upgrade in the cluster - an older version used by members that have not yet rolled, and a newer version (if included in the update distribution or patch kit).
 When checking status, the information that is displayed by the status command might differ depending on whether the command is run on a member that has rolled.
-Therefore, if you run the status command on two members, do not be surprised if the format and content of the displayed output are not the same. • To display the overall status of a rolling upgrade or patch: clu_upgrade -v or clu_upgrade -v status.
-Note If you run clu_upgrade status after running installupdate, clu_upgrade will print a line indicating that the install stage is complete.
-However, the install stage is not complete until you run the clu_upgrade postinstall command. • To determine whether you can run a stage: clu_upgrade check [stage].
-If you do not specify a stage, the clu_upgrade tests whether the next stage can be run. • To determine whether a stage has started or completed: clu_upgrade started stage and clu upgrade completed stage. • To determine whether a member has rolled: clu_upgrade check roll memberid. • To verify whether tagged files have been created for a layered product: clu_upgrade tagged check [prod_code [prod_code]].
+Therefore, if you run the status command on two members, do not be surprised if the format and content of the displayed output are not the same.

+• To display the over rall status of a rolling upgrade or patch: clu_upgrade -v or clu_upgrade -v status.

+If you run clu_upgrade status after running installupdate, clu_upgrade will print a line indicating that the install stage is complete.
+However, the install stage is not complete until you run the clu_upgrade postinstall command.

+- To determine whether you can run a stage: clu_upgrade check [stage].
+If you do not specify a stage, the clu upgrade tests whether the next stage can be run. - To determine whether a stage has started or completed: clu_upgrade started stage and clu_upgrade completed stage. - To determine whether a member has rolled: clu_upgrade check roll memberid. - To verify whether tagged files have been created for a layered product: clu_upgrade tagged check [prod_code [prod_code ...]].
 If you do not specify a product code, clu_upgrade inspects all tagged files in the cluster.

-5.5 Und loing a Stage h ne clu_upgrade undo command provides the ability to undo a rolling upgrade at has not completed the switch stage.
-You can undo any stage except the switch age and the clean stage.
-Note See Section 5.6 for information about deleting patches installed during a rolling upgrade. cl o undo a stage, use the undo command with the stage that you want to undo.
-The u_upgrade command determines whether the specified stage is a valid stage to ado.
-Table 5-2 outlines the requirements for undoing a stage: Caution If you encounter unrecoverable failures while running dupatch, do not run the clu_upgrade -undo install command.
+5.5 Undoing a Stage

+The clu_upgrade undo command provides the ability to undo a rolling upgrade that has not completed the switch stage.
+You can undo any stage except the switch stage and the clean stage.

+Note See Section 5.6 for information about deleting patches installed during a rolling upgrade. g

+To undo a stage, use the undo command with the stage that you want to undo.
+The clu_upgrade command determines whether the specified stage is a valid stage to undo.
+Table 5-2 outlines the requirements for undoing a stage:

+If you encounter unrecoverable failures while running dupatch, do not run the clu upgrade -undo install command.

 Contact your support personnel for further instructions.